PatRogala/PatRogala/README.md

 ## Hi there <img src="assets/catcam.gif" height="20"> 👋

-I'm Patrick, 21 years old Ruby on Rails developer from  Warsaw, Poland.
+I'm Patrick, Ruby on Rails developer from Warsaw, Poland.

 ### 🌐 You can find me on